Nelson-Cheung/i686-compiler/linux/Documentation/admin-guide/README.rst

    If you for some reason cannot do the above (you have a pre-compiled kernel image or similar), telling me as much about your setup as possible will help.
-Please read 'Documentation/admin-guide/reporting-issues.rst' for details.
+Please read the :ref:`admin-guide/reporting-bugs.rst <reportingbugs>` document for details.

  - Alternatively, you can use gdb on a running kernel. (read-only; i.e. you cannot change values or set break points.)
 To do this, first compile the